 A. Demographic Opportunities and Challenges in AI Adoption

-As AI evolves and permeates more sectors, the implications for employment, economic structures, and societal adaptation become increasingly profound.
+The implications for employment, economic structures, and societal adaptation will become increasingly profound.
 The experience of transitioning from horse buggies to automobiles, as cliched as it is, provides a historical parallel to today's shift towards AI, suggesting that while adaptation is possible, the path forward is fraught with complexities, especially for countries with large populations.

 The Disruption of Mass Employment